jp-wright/nfl_betting_market_analysis/README.md

 <BR>

 No model will get every prediction right (in the real world), so we need a way to measure how accurate and reliable our model is.
 One method is the confusion matrix for our predictions.
 A confusion matrix allows us to see how accurate our model is by showing us the counts of our true positives, true negatives, as well as our false positives and false negatives.
 It gives a great cursory look at how our model is handling prediction.
 Ideally the matrix would have predictions tallied only in its diagonal, where all "negative" data points were labeled "negative" and "positive" points labeled "positive" by the model.
-But the confusion matrix offers only a glimpse at how well the model is predicting at a single threshold of confidence.
+Despite, or rather because of, its simplicity, the confusion matrix offers only a glimpse at how well the model is predicting at a single threshold of confidence.
 Another method of classification evaluation which allows us to obtain a "big picture" view of model performance is the ROC curve.

 <BR>